-What is the best time to post on Facebook in 2020?
-Simply put: when your audience will see it.
+What is the best time to post on Facebook in 2021?
+Simply put—when your audience will see it.

 Finding the best time to post on the platform can increase your engagement, your reach, and even your sales.

-In this article, I’ll breakdown how to find the times that work best for both your brand and its audience.
+In this article, I’ll break down how to find the times that work best for both your brand and your audience.